MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/regulatory-updates.md

 |      March 2019          |   10.0.0      |    Malaysia     |Malaysia replaces GST with SST sales & service tax        |

 ## Additional resources
-- Planned & released regulatory updates on [Lifecycle Service - Issue search](https://lcs.dynamics.com/Logon/Index) (Log in required)
+- Find all planned and released regulatory updates on [Lifecycle Service - Issue search](https://lcs.dynamics.com/Logon/Index) (log in required).
-- For a list of the localizions that are supported for Dynamics 365 for Finance and Operations, see the [International availability guide](https://aka.ms/dynamics_365_international_availability_deck).
+- For a list of the localizations that are supported for Dynamics 365 for Finance and Operations, see the [International availability guide](https://aka.ms/dynamics_365_international_availability_deck).